cds-snc/notification-documentation/src/en/status.md

 # Get message status

+You can use the GC Notify API to retrieve the status of one or more messages.

 Message status depends on the type of message you have sent.

-You can only get the status of messages that are 7 days old or newer.
+You can only get the status of messages that are up to 7 days old.

 ## Email status